CraigWooldridge/bean-app/README.md

   }
   ```
 Since this app will only ever be ran locally, the connection string variable has been stored in the ```appsettings.json``` file so a new one does not need to be entered when first running the app.
-If this app were to be deployed, this variable would be set in the environment variables.
+If this app were to be deployed, this variable would be set in the environment variables to protect it.

 **Starting the app**
 The ```TombolaWebApp``` solution file will open the project.
 When opening the solution for the first time, a database migration will need to be performed to create and populate a local database